-Since Member States have the overall liability for the ERDF support granted to LPs or PPs located on their territories, they shall ensure that - prior to certifying expenditure - any financial corrections required will be secured and they shall seek to recover any amounts lost as a result of an irregularity or negligence caused by a beneficiary located in their territory.
-Where appropriate a MS may also charge interest on late payments.
+Since Member States have the overall liability for the ERDF support granted to LPs or PPs located on their territories, they shall ensure that - prior to certifying expenditure - any financial corrections required will be secured and they shall seek to recover any amounts unduly paid as a result of an irregularity caused by a beneficiary located in their territory.
+Where appropriate according to its legislation and in line with Directive 2011/7/EU of the European Parliament and of the Council of 16 February 2011, a MS may also charge interest on late payments.

-In accordance with Article 122(2) of the Regulation (EU) No 1303/2013, irregularities shall be reported by the Member State in which the expenditure is paid by the lead partner or project partner implementing the project.
+In accordance with Article 122(2) of the Regulation (EU) No 1303/2013, irregularities shall be reported by the Member State in which the expenditure is paid by the Lead Partner or Project Partner implementing the project.
 The Member State shall, at the same time, inform the MA and the AA.
 Specific procedures in this respect will be laid down in the Description of the Management and Control System.

-The Member States will bear liability in connection with the use of the Programme ERDF funding as follows
+The Member States will bear liability in connection with the use of the Programme ERDF funding as follows:

-- each Member State bears liability for possible financial consequences of irregularities caused by the lead partners and project partners located on its territory; - for a systemic irregularity or financial correction on Programme level that cannot be linked to a specific Member State, the liability shall be jointly borne by the Member States in proportion to the ERDF claimed to the European Commission for the period, which forms the basis for the financial correction: - for technical assistance expenditure incurred by the MA, the liability related to administrative irregularities shall be borne by the MA. - for the technical assistance expenditure incurred by the Member States the liability shall be borne by the Member State concerned.
+- each Member State bears liability for possible financial consequences of irregularities caused by the Lead Partners and Project Partners located on its territory; - for a systemic irregularity or financial correction on Programme level that cannot be linked to a specific Member State, the liability shall be jointly borne by the Member States in proportion to the ERDF claimed to the European Commission for the period, which forms the basis for the financial correction; - for Technical Assistance expenditure incurred by the MA, the liability related to administrative irregularities shall be borne by the MA; - for the Technical Assistance expenditure incurred by the Member States the liability shall be borne by the Member State concerned.

-Moreover, in order to ensure to the Programme implementation and enhance its highest effectiveness and on the basis of the 2007-2013 experience, the MC will approve some standard rules to be applied by the MA in case of any de-commitment of Programme funds.
+Moreover, in order to ensure the Programme implementation and enhance its highest effectiveness and on the basis of the 2007-2013 experience, the MC shall approve some strict management rules in order to prevent any de-commitment of Programme funds.